Call today and speak to Dominic Graham, specialist medical negligence solicitor.

 Again, they typically develop in areas of skin that receive a large amount of sun exposure, and there are a number of subdivisions:

-Basal Cell Carcinoma (BCC): Accounting for around 75% of cases, BCCs develop in the cells that line the bottom of the epidermis and are sometimes referred to as rodent ulcers.
+Accounting for around 75% of cases, BCC’s develop in the cells that line the bottom of the epidermis and are sometimes referred to as rodent ulcers.

-Bowen’s Disease: This is a pre-cancerous form of SCC that develops slowly, and usually be treated before it becomes a full SCC
+This is a pre-cancerous form of SCC that develops slowly, and can usually be treated before it becomes a full SCC.

-Doctors should also be wary of Actinic Keratosis, which whilst not strictly classified as non-melanoma skin cancers in their own right, denote areas of severely sun-damaged, scaly skin that possess the potential to become so.
+Doctors should also be wary of Actinic Keratosis, which – whilst not strictly classified as a non-melanoma skin cancers in its own right – denotes areas of severely sun-damaged, scaly skin that possesses the potential to become so.

 The chief cause of skin cancers – both melanoma and non-melanoma – is sudden over-exposure to UV light, causing burning of the skin.
-This occurs most frequently when you go on holiday and do not use appropriate sun-protection, but can also occur on sunbeds and under UV lamps.
+This occurs most frequently when you go on holiday and do not use appropriate sun-protection, but can also occur after using sunbeds and UV lamps.

 There are a number of additional factors that may elevate your risk of contracting skin cancer:

-When you present to your GP with symptoms that could potentially indicate skin cancer, he or she should perform a medical examination in order to discern whether or not your affliction warrants further investigation.
+When you present your GP with symptoms that could potentially indicate skin cancer, they should perform a medical examination in order to discern whether or not your affliction warrants further investigation.